maksudmubin/Forecastery_Jetpack_Compose_Clean_Arch_Hilt/README.md

 	-	Pull-to-Refresh: The screen supports pull-to-refresh to fetch the latest weather data.
 	-	Error Handling: In case of an error while fetching weather data, a dialog is displayed to notify the user of the failure, and retrying is possible.

-2. **Search Screen
+2. **Search Screen**

-	•	District Search: This screen allows users to search for a specific district (e.g., city, town) to get weather information.
+	-	District Search: This screen allows users to search for a specific district (e.g., city, town) to get weather information.
 It contains a search bar at the top where users can type in the district name.
-	•	District List: A list of districts is displayed below the search bar.
+	-	District List: A list of districts is displayed below the search bar.
 The list is filtered as the user types in the search bar, and it allows selecting a district to view its weather.
-	•	Current Location Option: The list also includes an option to use the user’s current location for weather details.
+	-	Current Location Option: The list also includes an option to use the user’s current location for weather details.

 ---